davidli9410/interpreter/README.md

-# Simple Mathematical Interpreter - SMI
+# Simple Readable Mathematical Language Interpreter

-SMI is a fully featured interpreter for a simple mathematical language, built from scratch in Python.
+This is a fully featured interpreter for a readable simple mathematical language, built from scratch in Python.
 This project showcases the implementation of tokenization, parsing, evaluation, and the core principles of how programming languages work.

 ## Features